drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Geometrical Aspects Need to be Reassessed
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-The pyramidal character of the nitrogen atom is not sufficient to interpret the biological activities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/geometrical-aspects-need-to-be-reassessed-b476fb1d'><i class='fa fa-play' aria-hidden='true'></i></button>The pyramidal character of the nitrogen atom is not sufficient to interpret the biological activities.
 The geometrical features, although not yet clearly understood, may play an important role in the biochemical process involved.
 Analyses of the geometrical features need to be reassessed.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer